 Why we need Maven in our project?

+Tutorial for Maven installation!
 During coding journey, we come across one of the most common challenge to manage project information, maintain best practices in coding, machine-independent code and migration of project.
-Let’s take one example where you work in a team and each developer working on different module and adding dependent jar as per their need also everyone adding a different version of dependency here maintain project artefacts is quite challenging and while merging cod, sharing or deploying on the server is terrible due to different version of jars.
-But one of the great tool developed by Json in 2002 which solves these problems that tool is “Maven”.
+All things considered, let’s take one example where you work in a team and each developer working on different module and adding dependent jar as per their need also everyone adding a different version of dependency here maintain project artefacts is quite challenging and while merging cod, sharing or deploying on the server is terrible due to different version of jars.
+To clarify, one of the great tool developed by Json in 2002 which solves these problems that tool is “Maven”.

 What is Maven & What’s the purpose of Maven?

 Maven, a [Yiddish word] meaning of it “accumulator of knowledge”.
 Maven is used to manage java based Projects.
-Here is the objective of Maven:
+To put it another way, here is the objective of Maven:

 - Making Build Process simpler